ros-navigation/navigation2/nav2_route/README.md

 The metadata contained in the graph's nodes and edges can serve a secondary purpose to communicating arbitrary information from the graph file for use in routing behavior or operations.
 It may also be used to communicate or store information about a node or edge during run-time to query from a plugin in a future iteration, from another plugin in the system, or from another plugin type entirely.

 For example:
-- If the collision monitor identifies an edge as being blocked on a regular basis, a counter can be used to track the number of times this edge is blocked and if exceeding a threshold, it adds additional costs to that edge to incentivize taking another direction.
+- If the collision monitor Route Operation identifies an edge as being blocked on a regular basis, a counter can be used to track the number of times this edge is blocked and if exceeding a threshold, it adds additional costs to that edge to incentivize taking another direction in an Edge Scorer.
 - If we want to minimize the time to traverse the space, rather than estimating the times to traverse an edge, we can store actual times to navigate into the metadata of the edges.
 This can be stored as part of a route operation after completing an edge and retrieved at planning time by an edge scorer.

 All of this is made possible by the centralized graph representation and pointers back to its memory locations at each stage of the system.
-This allows Graph given to the planner and Routes given to the tracker to point to the same memory locations for exchanging information over the graph's metadata.

 ### Node Achievement